aws-samples/container-patterns/pattern/nginx-reverse-proxy-sidecar-ecs-fargate-task/index.md

 Anyone running a web server connected to the internet has to assume the responsibility of handling and rejecting potentially malicious traffic or unwanted traffic.
 Ideally the web server is capable of rejecting this traffic as early as possible, before it actually reaches your core application code.
 A reverse proxy is one way to provide an extra layer of protection for your application server.
 It can be configured to reject these requests before they reach your application server.

-#### Architecture

-This pattern will deploy the following architecture:

-1. An ECS task runs in AWS Fargate.
-The task has two containers: an NGINX sidecar, and a simple JavaScript webserver
-2. The task only accepts inbound traffic on the NGINX traffic port.
-The NGINX server filters out bad traffic, and forward good traffic to the backend task on it's local port.
-3. The NGINX server responds back to clients, returning the response from the application server.
-The NGINX server can also transform responses, such as doing compression of plaintext responses.
-This offloads work from the application itself.
+Another potential benefit of using a reverse proxy is that you can offload some static responses from the application itself.
+In this pattern you will also notice that the healthcheck requests that the load balancer send to the task, are also being offloaded onto NGINX instead of going all the way to the application code.

 #### Dependencies

+This pattern requires that you have an AWS account and the following tools locally:

+- Docker or similar OCI compatible container image builder
-This pattern requires that you have an AWS account, and that you use AWS Serverless Application Model (SAM) CLI.
-If not already installed then please [install SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) for your system.
+- AWS Serverless Application Model (SAM) CLI - If not already installed then please [install SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) for your system.

 #### Build the application